joe-antognini/joe-antognini.github.io/_drafts/accelerating-universe.md

 redshift of a set of spectral lines can tell us the recession velocity quite accurately.

-Measurement of distances, however, is an entirely different matter.
+The measurement of distances, however, is an entirely different matter.
 Unfortunately for us astronomers, celestial objects don't come with signs on them declaring how far away they are for us!
 (Or maybe this is fortunate
 --- if they did, astronomy would be much easier and we might be out of a